The Top 10 Buildings in China — China’s Biggest and Best

 - Built: 2013

-- Special features: the biggest mall in the world, water park, IMAX theater, 2 hotels with 1,000 rooms
+- Special features: the biggest building in the world in terms of floor area, water park, IMAX theater, 2 hotels with 1,000 rooms